Floquet Dissipative Phase Transitions

-Finally, in \cref{fig:qrm_dsc--population,fig:qrm_dsc--gap} we show the steady-state output field and the Floquet gap in the DSC regime.
-Here we can see that the critical point converges to zero as $g$ increases, with the disappearance of the DPT.
-This is a consequence of the light-matter decoupling, which prevents the system from undergoing the phase transition.
-These results demonstrate that the counter-rotating terms in the light-matter interaction have a remarkable impact on the critical properties of the system, inducing quantitative and qualitative differences with respect to the simpler RWA model.
-In order to show this in more detail, in \cref{fig:qrm_dsc--population_trend} we plot the steady-state output field as a function of $\tilde{F}$ for $g = 1.5 \omega_{\rm c}$, where we clearly see a dependence proportional to $\tilde{F}^2$, as in the case of a single uncoupled driven-dissipative harmonic oscillator.
+Finally, \cref{fig:qrm_dsc--population,fig:qrm_dsc--gap} show the steady-state output field and the Floquet gap in the DSC regime.
+The critical point converges to zero as $g$ increases, and the DPT disappears.
+This is a consequence of light-matter decoupling, which prevents the system from undergoing the transition.
+This finding demonstrates that counter-rotating terms in the light-matter interaction have a remarkable impact on the critical properties, inducing both quantitative and qualitative differences with respect to the simpler RWA model.
+In more detail, \cref{fig:qrm_dsc--population_trend} plots the steady-state output field versus $\tilde{F}$ for $g = 1.5 \,\omega_{\rm c}$, revealing a $\tilde{F}^2$ dependence, as for a single uncoupled driven-dissipative harmonic oscillator.

-\paragraph{Discussion} We introduced a general spectral framework to characterize dissipative phase transitions in periodically driven open quantum systems, based on the Floquet propagator spectrum.
-This analysis shows that counter-rotating terms can substantially modify critical behavior, producing shifts of the critical point and large changes in the propagator gap, with direct consequences for critical slowing down.
-These results indicate that Floquet spectral methods are not only formally required, but also quantitatively relevant in realistic regimes where rotating-wave approximations break down near criticality.
-More broadly, our approach opens the way to investigate dissipative critical phenomena in systems where time dependence cannot be neglected, such as optomechanical platforms and parametrically driven cavity- and circuit-QED settings.
+\paragraph{Discussion} We introduced a general spectral framework to characterize DPTs in periodically driven open quantum systems, based on the Floquet propagator spectrum.
+This analysis shows that counter-rotating terms can modify or even suppress critical behavior.
+Quantitatively, they can induce substantial changes in the propagator gap, with direct consequences for relaxation time scales.
+Qualitatively, they can eliminate the transition altogether, as demonstrated for the driven QRM in the DSC limit.
+These results indicate that Floquet spectral methods are not only formally required, but also relevant in realistic regimes where RWA break down near criticality.
+More broadly, our approach opens the way to investigate dissipative critical phenomena in systems where time dependence cannot be neglected, such as parametrically driven cavity- and circuit-QED settings.

 \onecolumngrid